Book your Inca Trail 2026 with Go Treks Perú, local experts in small-group adventures. Don’t miss out!

 Tour Highlights

-• This tour offers stunning views of Machu Picchu from the entrance to the Inca Trail, which you would otherwise normally not see.
+• This tour offers stunning views of Machu Picchu from the entrance to the classic Inca Trail 4 days, which you would otherwise normally not see.
 It is the best way to explore the beauty of these ancient monuments and Machu Picchu.
 The trek is extensive, passing through the “Puerta del Sol” (the Sun Gate), touring various incredible landscapes and numerous Inca ruins.

 • The Inca Trail to Machu Picchu, 4 days, is presented through a magnificent stone path.
 This excursion ends by descending the famous Citadel of Machu Picchu.
 (Porters will carry your belongings throughout the trekking tour.)
 The Sun Gate has always been the busiest spot on this tour because it is one of the wonders of these ruins, and you have to see it because it is the main entrance to Machu Picchu and shows the stunning exterior views of the ruins.